Easter at the Met

 Room category upgrades available.
 Please enquire with us.

 Final payment due

-Please contact Renaissance Tours or your travel agent for assistance.
+Please contact Renaissance Tours or your travel agent for current airfares and flight reservations.

 Tour price includes

-- Accommodation in centrally located hotel with breakfast daily (B)
+- Six nights’ accommodation in a 5-star deluxe hotel with breakfast daily (B)

 - Meals as per itinerary (L=Lunch, D=Dinner).
 Wines with meals